PostgREST/postgrest-docs/schema_cache.rst

 Schema Cache
 ============

-There are several PostgREST features that need information from the database schema.
-If they accessed this information directly from the database every time they needed it, it would be too costly.
-That is why, when PostgREST starts, it generates a database schema cache and uses it to get the information needed for these features:
+Certain PostgREST features need information from the database schema; however, accessing the database directly would be too costly, that is why PostgREST generates a database schema cache on startup and gets the information from it instead:

 +--------------------------------------------+-------------------------------------------------------------------------------+
 | Feature                                    | Required Metadata                                                             |